SquidDev/LuaCompilerProject/doc/amulet/ReadMe.md

     member Age = age with get, set
 ```

-These members can be accessed with `get<Name>` and `set<Name`>.
-Property syntax is just sugar for functions which accept
+These members can be accessed with `<Name>` and set with `set<Name`>.
+Property syntax is just sugar for functions which
-one or two arguments.
+accept one or two arguments.

 > The above syntax is ambiguous and so should be improved.